helping support The Design Center

 If you have any questions at all just ask -- or, if you are ready to become a Friend of the Design Center, click here!, or, just send any donation you wish to :

 Don't forget ... we encourage you to share your discoveries and favorites with other readers.
-Just comment below, discuss it in the Design Cafe, send an email, or give me a tweet at Twitter/DTG_Magazine and join our group on FaceBook
+Just comment below, send an email, or give me a tweet at Twitter/DTG_Magazine and join our group on FaceBook

 All Rights Reserved ©1988 through present year - DTG.
 DTG(TM) and 60-Second Windows(TM) have been published continuously online since 1988.
 The Design & Publishing Center is a Spam-Free web site and welcomes your articles, comments and contributions.
 Graphic-Design.com and The Design & Publishing Center is a wholly owned subsidiary of Showker, Inc., TA.
 Showker Graphic Arts & Design, and is located in Harrisonburg, Virginia; in the Shenandoah Valley of Virginia, USA, established in 1972.
 540-433-8402.